learningequality/kolibri-docs/docs/manage/_classes.rst

 Edit Class, Learners and Coaches
 --------------------------------

-The newly created class does not have any learners or coaches.
+A newly created class does not have any learners or coaches.
 To edit a class select it from the default view in the **Classes** tab.
-In this view you can change class name, add or remove currently enrolled learners and assign or remove coaches from the class.
+In this view, you can change class name, add or remove currently enrolled learners and assign or remove coaches from the class.

 .. image:: img/new-class.png
   :alt: new class with no learners and coaches